microsoft/VirtualClient/website/docs/workloads/sysbench-oltp/sysbench-oltp-profiles.md

 }
 ```

-## Sysbench OLTP Workload Pointers
-There are a few limitations of note within Sysbench and MySQL.
-They include the following areas.

-* **Threads**: The Sysbench workload generator prepares a list of statements to run on MySQL.
-MySQL can only accept so many prepared statements.
-We already max out this variable in a scenario in the MySQLConfiguation dependency, but even when setting the max_prepared_stmt_count to a large number, Sysbench can throw a 'too many connections' error.
-This has shown to be the case even on VMs with high core counts and equipped with the ability for high thread counts.
-User caution is advised for thread counts > 176; the VC team has only successfully seen Sysbench run with thread counts less than that number.

 ## Balanced/In Memory Scenario Support
 In addition to the standard configuration, Virtual Client offers two tuned scenarios to run the SysbenchOLTP workload under: Balanced and In-Memory.